Pi-hils/blog-app/blog-app/README.md

 The app should have functionalities for users to create, view, update, and delete posts.
 The app should have a contact form, a header, and a nav component.
 ## To Run the Server
+- Clone this repository
+- cd into the folder - `cd blog-app`

-Run `ng serve` on terminal.
+- Run `ng serve` in terminal.
 Navigate to `http://localhost:4200/` on your browser.
 The app will automatically reload if you change any of the source files.
+- Run `json-server login.json` in parallel to ng serve.
+Open `http://localhost:3000/blogs`
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).